brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

 # Acknowledgements

 Thanks to David Stone for all the rest of the library work.
-Thanks to Agustín Bergé, Herb Sutter, and Jonathan Wakely for discussing issues around these cases.
+Thanks to Agustín Bergé, Tim Song, Herb Sutter, and Jonathan Wakely for discussing issues around these cases.

 [gotw.29]: http://www.gotw.ca/gotw/029.htm "GotW #29: Strings||Herb Sutter||1998-01-03"